Fairfax seeks to dismiss 400 convictions in cases brought by one officer

 Troubled officers leaving one department and then turning up at another has been cited by justice reform advocates as a problem with policing.
 There is a national database of decertified officers, and Virginia has one too, but Freitag resigned before he could be formally decertified.
 Beginning last month, Virginia toughened its criteria for decertification to include officers who resign for an act “that compromises an officer’s credibility, integrity, honesty, or other characteristics that constitute exculpatory or impeachment evidence in a criminal case.”
 But that law wasn’t in effect when Freitag left Fairfax last year.

 Internal police records provided by Freitag’s lawyers show he was the subject of five internal affairs inquiries in 2018 and 2019, including two involving his allegedly sloppy handling of traffic stops.
 But no complaint was filed in the traffic stop involving Wilson, who was pulled over by Freitag near a recording studio that had been the scene of violent incidents.
-When Freitag searched the car during the April 3, 2018, stop, he found a handgun, marijuana and a bag with more than 450 tables of oxycodone in the glove compartment, court records show.
+When Freitag searched the car during the April 3, 2018, stop, he found a handgun, marijuana and a bag with more than 450 tablets of oxycodone in the glove compartment, court records show.

 Freitag said he stopped the car because Wilson had crossed the center line, then smelled marijuana as he approached.
 Wilson said the drugs and gun belonged to his passenger, a juvenile whose charges were later dropped.
 Wilson, then 23, was charged with drug dealing, possession of a weapon while possessing drugs, contributing to the delinquency of a minor and failure to maintain control of his vehicle.
 He was immediately suspended by the D.C. fire department.

 Facing a possible 10-year sentence on gun and drug charges, Wilson entered a plea and was found guilty.
 He was sentenced in July 2019 to three years and one month in prison.
+Descano said Wilson might have been innocent of the charges, because the passenger admitted the drugs and gun were his, but faced with 10 years in prison and a newborn at home, he said Wilson’s decision to enter a plea was understandable.

 That same month, according to police records, a citizen filed a complaint against Freitag “alleging multiple acts of misconduct,” which aren’t specified.
 As a result of that complaint, Fairfax police opened a second investigation over Freitag’s traffic stops and reviewed more than 150 in-car videos of his stops in June and July 2019, showing he had failed to document whom he’d stopped or when he’d searched cars.
-He was interviewed by internal affairs in September 2019 and “acknowledged [he] primarily conduct[ed] pretextual traffic stops and look for 'narcotics, guns, any stolen property, and wanted people.”
-The Wilson case, from 2018, was not part of this internal investigation.
+He was interviewed by internal affairs in September 2019 and “acknowledged [he] primarily conduct[ed] pretextual traffic stops and look for ‘narcotics, guns, any stolen property, and wanted people.’ ” The Wilson case, from 2018, was not part of this internal investigation.

 Police then notified Fairfax prosecutors that Freitag was under investigation for lack of truthfulness.
 Former chief deputy Commonwealth’s attorney Casey Lingan said his office then dismissed a number of Freitag’s pending cases.
 Descano said Lingan should have immediately pursued Wilson’s case, while Wilson was still in the Fairfax jail and subject to local jurisdiction.
 Once Wilson was shipped to state prison, undoing his conviction involved more complex legal filings.